Your Causal Self-Attentive Recommender Hosts a Lonely Neighborhood: Introduction

 \section{Introduction}

 ``\textit{Auto-Encoding} (AE) or \textit{Auto-Regression} (AR)?'': The debate over model architecture has existed in the context of sequence modeling tasks since the introduction of transformer models~\cite{vaswani2017attention, devlin2018bert}.
 For language tasks, this discourse has driven the prosperity of BERT-like and GPT-like models, and the recent advances in Large Language Models (LLMs) show a milestone for AR models~\cite{devlin2018bert, radford2018improving, brown2020language, touvron2023llama}.
-Nevertheless, in the context of sequential recommendations, the ``\emph{AE} or \emph{AR}'' question still remains unanswered.
+In the field of sequential recommendation that aims to predict users' next action based on their historical action sequences, both AE and AR self-attentive models have achieved state-of-the-art performance~\cite{kang2018self, sun2019bert4rec, wu2020sse}.
+Nevertheless, in the context of sequential recommendations, the ``\emph{AE} or \emph{AR} attention'' question still remains challenging to answer, especially regarding theoretical analysis and interpretation of attention behaviors.